-The Oneida Tribe built from meager beginnings has an economic presence that provides opportunities to Oneida citizens and many others.
+The Oneida Nation built from meager beginnings has an economic presence that provides opportunities to Oneida citizens and many others.
 As a major contributor to the local economy our economic impact in Brown and Outagamie Counties exceed hundreds of millions of dollars.
 Within this website you will find job opportunities, our Retail enterprise, businesses, corporations, etc.

 To be Oneida is a heritage, a legacy, an identity.
 It’s a gift received from those who journey before us, shared with those who journey with us, and passed to those who journey after us.